apify/apify-docs/docs/storage/request_queue.md

 ## [](#limits) Limits

-While multiple actor or task runs can **add new requests** to a queue concurrently, only one run can **process a queue** at any one time.
+* While multiple actor or task runs can **add new requests** to a queue concurrently, only one run can **process a queue** at any one time.

+* Request queue names can be up to 63 characters long.